The 2020 parking scheme consultation for Surrenden closed on 17 February.

 2020: NEW YEAR - NEW CONSULTATION

-Brighton and Hove City Council are consulting Surrenden Area Residents about a possible parking scheme.
+Brighton and Hove City Council consulted Surrenden Area Residents about a possible parking scheme.

 Click here to access the questionnaire.

-From Monday, January 6th, local residents should receive their own hard copy of the consultation letter.
-At this point, individuals will be asked to respond to three questions:
+From Monday, January 6th, local residents started to receive hard copies of the consultation letter.
+They were asked to respond to three questions:

 is a residents parking scheme required;